EleoXDA/EleoXDA/README.md

 ---

 ## :information_desk_person:  About Me
-- I am a certified FullStack developer.
-Have experiences in both Mobile and Web development.
+- I am a Frontend developer with knowledge in all popular frameworks.
 - Currently available for freelance and open-source projects.
 - My programming experience is summarized in Table below.
-- Currently I am a front-end (Vue.JS) developer in stagedates GmbH
+- Currently I am a front-end (Vue) developer in ecosotag GmbH
 - I’m looking to expand my workspace with new projects.
 - Contact me through my <a href="mailto:elbay.malik@gmail.com">Email</a> address for further details.
 ---